maueroats/teaching/content/intermediate-cs/ch15/15-heat-contour.md

 {{% use-mathjax %}}

-A contour line shows where the elevation does not change.

-{{% figure src="contour-lines.gif" %}}

 We are going to make a beautiful icy winter picture using that idea.

 {{% figure src="astral.png" %}}